Treating Calf Muscles to Relieve Sciatic Pain

-Sciatica most often occurs when the sciatic nerve is compressed by a herniated disk or bone spur
+Sciatica typically occurs when the sciatic nerve is compressed by a herniated disk or bone spur, but releasing muscle tension can often bring relief

 The sciatic nerve is the largest nerve in the body, beginning at the lower back, and running through the hips and buttocks down to each leg.